2DGD-F0TH/2DGD_F0TH/chapters/002_Maths.md

 The modulo operator is very useful when we need to loop an ever-growing value between two values (as will be shown in [infinitely scrolling backgrounds](#infiniback)).

+\begin{pitfall}
+Be careful when using the modulo operator with negative arguments: it may lead to unexpected results, which may depend on the programming language you are using.
+\end{pitfall}

 Vectors
 --------